php-tuf/php-tuf/README.md

 # PHP-TUF

+## Running the tests
+1. Ensure you have all required dependencies by running `composer install`.
+2. Run `composer test` at the project's root.

+## Code Style
+Run `composer code-sniff` to check for code style compliance.

 ## Environment Setup for Python TUF CLI

 1. Install Python 3.8+ and PIP 19+ (not tested on earlier but may work).